the-teachingRSE-project/competencies/README.md

 **We use British English**

-**We have regular meetings, out meeting notes can be found here: https://pad.gwdg.de/s/pVBQ3Sh7Z# **
+**We have regular meetings, out meeting notes can be found here: https://pad.gwdg.de/s/pVBQ3Sh7Z#**

+**If you want to get notified of our calls, and participate in the discussion by E-Mail, we have a Mailing-List: https://lists.uni-wuerzburg.de/mailman/listinfo/teachingrse**

 - competencies.md will be published on arxiv.
 LaTeX tags/code is fine in here.
 - survey.md will move to a website, hence this file has to be Markdown